xbmc/kodi-tv/src/content/article/kodi-omega-alpha-3/index.md

 **Skinning**

-* a change by **@smfontes** to allow loading of font sets defined in a skins /Fonts folder. https://github.com/xbmc/xbmc/pull/22993.
+* a change by **@smfontes** to allow loading of font sets defined in a skins/fonts folder: https://github.com/xbmc/xbmc/pull/22993.

 **Subtitles**